SSH using Windows

 Depending on the version of Windows you are using and what software you have already installed, you may need to download an SSH client.
 The most commonly used client is called PuTTY and can be downloaded from greenend.org.uk.

 1. Add your Raspberry Pi as a host

-.exe file.
-When you run it, you will see the configuration screen below:
+Start PuTTY.
+You will see the configuration screen below:

 Type the IP address of the Pi into the